MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/5-exercise-extend-optimize-message-extensions-copilot-microsoft-365.md

 Continuing in Visual Studio and in **TeamsApp** project:

-1. In the **parameters** array, add the **TargetAudience** parameter after the **ProductName** parameter:
+1. Within **manifest.json**, in the **parameters** array, add the **TargetAudience** parameter after the **ProductName** parameter:

     ```json
-    {
     "parameters": [
         {
             "name": "ProductName",
             "title": "Product name",
             "description": "The name of the product as a keyword",
             "inputType": "text"
         },
         {
             "name": "TargetAudience",
             "title": "Target audience",
             "description": "Audience that the product is aimed at.
 Consumer products are sold to individuals.
 Enterprise products are sold to businesses",
             "inputType": "text"
         }
     ]
-    }
     ```

 1. Save your changes.